bioinfo-pf-curie/geniac/docs/process.rst

 *prerequisite*
 ++++++++++++++

-Add your installer file (`deb`, `rpm` or whatever) in the ``recipes/dependencies/`` directory along with any other files that could be needed especially to build the container.
+Create a folder in ``recipes/dependencies/`` with the label of your tool, for example ``recipes/dependencies/alpine``.
+Add in this folder your installer file (`deb`, `rpm` or whatever) in the ``recipes/dependencies/`` directory along with any other files that could be needed especially to build the container.

 *label*
 +++++++